Futu-reADS/tvm-upload/docs/configuration_reference.md

 **Type:** Object
 **Required:** No

-Controls whether entire queue uploads when one file is ready.
+Controls whether entire queue uploads when one file becomes ready for immediate upload.

+**IMPORTANT:** This setting **ONLY applies to immediate uploads** (when individual files become ready).
+Scheduled uploads and startup uploads **ALWAYS process the entire queue**, regardless of this setting.

 ---